 List of experiments seen in games

-Each experiment's number (except for those whose numbers are divisible by 100) are pronounced as individual digits (e.g. "Six-Two-Six" instead of "Six Hundred [and] Twenty Six").
-The official shorthand prefix for "Experiment" is "X-" (X with a hyphen), according to The Series episode "Skip" and the Walt Disney World attraction Stitch's Great Escape!.
-All the first 626 experiments' names were fully revealed in The Series finale film, Leroy & Stitch.
+Each experiment's number are usually pronounced as individual digits (e.g. "Six-Two-Six" instead of "Six Hundred [and] Twenty Six"), with the only known exceptions being those whose numbers are divisible by 100 (such as X-300/Spooky and X-600/Woops), whose numbers are pronounced as whole numbers, and X-619/Splodyhead, whose number was pronounced as "Six Nineteen" by Jumba.
+The official shorthand prefix for "Experiment" is "X-" (X with a hyphen), according to several episodes of The Series and the 2004–2018 Walt Disney World attraction Stitch's Great Escape!.
+All the first 626 experiments' names were fully revealed in The Series's finale film, Leroy & Stitch.

 Since it would take a long while to list all of the experiments here, especially since the large majority of them remain unseen in the franchise to this day, only the experiments who appear in video games are listed here.
-TV Tropes features a well-organized full list of experiments on their site.
+Fandom's Lilo & Stitch Wiki features a full list of experiments on their site.
 Experiments listed here are organized based on their experiment numbers; they are alphabetized in the characters tab on the sidebar to the right.

 - X-040/Backhoe: Designed to efficiently dig and scrape up vegetation.